aerospike/aerospike-client-nodejs/docs/api-changes.md

 ### Removal of LargeList (LDT) Functionality

 The `Client#LargeList` function and all related functionality supporting Large Data Types (LDT) have been removed.
-Deprecation of LDT was first announced on the Aerospike Blog in [November 2016](http://www.aerospike.com/blog/aerospike-ldt/).
+Deprecation of LDT was first announced on the [Aerospike Blog](http://www.aerospike.com/blog/aerospike-ldt/) in November 2016.
 Aerospike Server v3.14 is the last server release to support LDT functionality.

 ### Promise-based API & Changes in Callback Method Signatures

 In addition to callback functions, the v3 client also supports an async API based on Promises.
+(And `async`/`await` when using Node.js v8 or later!)
 The callback function parameter on all async client commands is now optional.
 If no callback function is passed, the command will return a Promise instead.
 A [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object represents the eventual completion (or failure) of an asynchronous